You already know the journey you’re on will be worth it, but it doesn’t hurt to have a community to lean on while you're a medical student.

 Join the thousands of members who have gone before you in networking, learning, and growing as physicians together when you become part of the American Academy of Family Physicians (AAFP).
 Gain access to all the support the AAFP provides, such as our popular AAFP board review questions, in our free medical student membership from current enrollment until graduation.

 You’re up for the challenge of being a medical student.
-But the AAFP is here to share the load, with access to our award-winning online journal, American Family Physician, AAFP board review questions, and more.
-You’ll also gain access to members-only content in our free app for medical students, including the ability to test yourself on the AAFP board review questions.
+And, the AAFP is here to share the load, with access to our award-winning online journal American Family Physician, AAFP board review questions, and more.
+You’ll also gain access to members-only content in our free app for medical students, including the ability to test yourself on AAFP board review questions.

-Connect with the more than 136,700 people who proudly call themselves a member of our organization.
+Connect with the more than 136,700 people who proudly call themselves members of our organization.
 Learn from the experience of countless other medical students, residents, and family physicians.
 Join peer-led Member Interest Groups and take advantage of shared knowledge.

 You’re learning how to be the voice of your patients.
 We provide opportunities for medical students to form that voice with leadership opportunities and a chance at real-world advocacy experience on the floor at National Congress of Student Members.

 Students enrolled in allopathic or osteopathic medical schools that are:

 Medical students can join for free!
 Membership ends automatically upon graduation or withdrawal from medical school. .

 Because AAFP membership is unified, medical student members are required to belong to the national Academy, as well as to their regional and (if available) local chapters.